shugyodev/shugyo.dev/_posts/2025-10-04-0002-the-things-they-showed-you.markdown

 ---
 layout: post
-title:  "#0002 — The Things They Told You"
+title:  "#0002 — The Things They Showed You"
 series: Coding Interview Fundamentals
 date:   2025-10-04 23:33:00 +0200
 categories: [interview]